 Too much nitrogen – Too much nitrogen fertilizer can explain why daffodils didn’t bloom.
 If the question is why don’t my daffodils have flowers, nitrogen may be the culprit.
 Often nitrogen fertilizer, if overused, creates lush foliage and little in the way of blooms.
-Organic matter that is rich in nitrogen can have the same effect, unless worked into the soil gradually.
-To correct an issue of poor blooms on daffodils and other bulbs, use fertilizer with a higher middle number (phosphorus), such as 10/20/20 or 0/10/10, prior to anticipated time of flowering.
+Organic matter that is rich in nitrogen can have the same effect unless worked into the soil gradually.
+To correct an issue of poor blooms on daffodils and other bulbs, use fertilizer with a higher middle number (phosphorus), such as 10/20/20 or 0/10/10, prior to the anticipated time of flowering.

 Crowded bulbs – Poor blooms on daffodils that have bloomed profusely in years past usually indicate bulbs that are crowded and need division.
 These may be dug up and separated in spring following bloom time or in autumn.
 Replant in groupings, allowing further room for growth.
-By following these guidelines, you will never again have to ask, “Why don’t my daffodils have flowers.”
+By following these guidelines, you will never again have to ask, “why don’t my daffodils have flowers?”